EugeneGarmash/money-counter/README.md

 Count your money while working
 You can check the project out via [this link](https://money-counter.vercel.app/)

-You see a money counter written on the TS mainly with demonstration purposes.
+You see a money counter written on TS mainly with demonstration purposes.
 The belowmentioned technologies and techniques are used for practice:

 TS: